📍 Where can I find this module?

 Once the invoice lines have been imported using one of the methods described above, the elements used to define the progress of a detail are available in each line, in the form of a 5-column summary table, 3 of which are read-only.

-Total, Quantity : the total quantity indicated on the quotation.
-This value is for information only and cannot be changed in the invoice.
+**Total, Quantity**: The total quantity listed on the quote.
+This value is for informational purposes only and cannot be changed on the invoice.

-Previous: %, Quantity : This is the quantity or percentage equivalent already invoiced in previous progress invoices.
-This value is for information only and cannot be changed in the invoice.
-In the case of the first progress invoice , these values are 0.
+**Previous: %, Quantity**: This refers to the quantity or percentage equivalent already billed in previous progress invoices.
+This value is for informational purposes only and cannot be changed in the invoice.
+For the first invoice , these values are set to 0.

-Current: %, Quantity : This is the quantity or percentage equivalent of the progress at the current date.
-These values are to be entered by the user creating the invoice.
-Choosing values for these boxes will automatically generate the quantity to be invoiced for this invoice.
+**Current: %, Quantity**: This represents the quantity or percentage of completion as of today's date.
+These values must be entered by the user creating the invoice.
+The values entered in these fields will automatically generate the amount to be billed for this invoice.

-Example: To date, the actual progress of the project is 60%.
+**Example: ** As of today, the project is 60% complete.

 The Total section shows a quantity of 20 items.